We are committed to making the Minnesota Zoo a fun and inviting place for everyone.

 First Aid & Refrigeration for Medication

-The First Aid office is located near the Guest Services desk at the main Lower South entrance.
+The First Aid Office is located near the Guest Services desk at the main Lower South entrance.
 Refrigeration for medication is available at this location.
+A full-size changing table is located in the First Aid Office; please inquire at the Guest Services Desk located inside the main Lower South Entrance.

 Mobility Assistive Devices

-The Zoo is accessible for guests using wheelchairs and other mobility assistive devices.
-Acceptable mobility assistive devices include: manual wheelchairs, power wheelchairs, walkers, steerable knee walkers, single-seat electric scooters with three or more wheels that cannot exceed 6 mph, and some stand-up powered devices when needed for a disability.
+The Zoo is accessible for guests using wheelchairs and other mobility assistive devices used for a disability.
+Acceptable mobility assistive devices include manual wheelchairs, power wheelchairs, walkers, steerable knee walkers, single-seat electric scooters with three or more wheels that cannot exceed 6 mph, and some stand-up powered devices when needed for a disability.
 If you are using a stand-up powered device as a mobility assistive device, our Health & Security staff will evaluate whether you are able to manipulate the device in a safe manner and it must be operated only in low-speed mode.
-If you are using a stroller as a wheelchair, please stop at the Guest Services desk for a wheelchair tag.
+If you are using a non-traditional mobility assistive device or using a stroller as a wheelchair, please stop at the Guest Services desk for an accessibility tag.
 These tags make it easier for staff and volunteers to assist guests with mobility disabilities and ensure that guests will not have to explain their way through the facility.
 There is a double containment vestibule along the Tropics Trail which consists of a bamboo curtain and heavy wooden double doors.
 Assistance may be required to safely pass through.
 Inclines, ramps, and the vestibule are shown on the accessibility map.

-Rentals Available on a First-Come Basis at Guest Services – – NO ADVANCE RESERVATIONS
+Mobility Device Rentals Available on a First-Come Basis at Guest Services –– NO ADVANCE RESERVATIONS

 • Wheelchairs: Both standard and extended size wheelchairs are available.
 Although there is no rental fee, photo identification is held as a deposit.